-Those already attending Little Crackers in the pre-school year, and siblings, are given priority for places in Reception, and any external candidates with strong interest in a place in Reception or Year 3, are able to apply and take advantage of our early bird application process.
-The deadline for early bird applications is Friday 14 October 2022.
+Those already attending Little Crackers in the pre-school year, and siblings, are given priority for places in Reception, and any external candidates with strong interest in a place in Reception, are able to apply and take advantage of our early bird application process.
+The deadline for early bird applications is Friday 20 October 2023.
 Please return your completed Registration Form with the accompanying fee of £50 (non-returnable) by this date.

 External applicants will be invited to bring your child in for a taster session in pre-school.
-In the case of prospective Year 3 children are invited in for a Taster Day.
-See Taster Day information in the right hand column.
-Subject to availablity and a satifactory visit offer letters will be sent out first class on Friday 11 November 2022 with a Confirmation of Acceptance Form, which we ask you to complete and return to us together with a deposit of £300 by the acceptance deadline of Friday 25 November 2022.
+Subject to availability and a satifactory visit offer letters will be sent out first class on Friday 17 November 2023 with a Confirmation of Acceptance Form, which we ask you to complete and return to us together with a deposit of £300 by the acceptance deadline of Friday 1 December 2023.